File 342 · Closed (known fiction)

 The 2014 Waukesha crime

 A real and tragic event is part of the record.
-Verified In May 2014 two twelve-year-old girls in Waukesha, Wisconsin stabbed a classmate, who survived, and said they had acted to please Slender Man; the case was handled in light of the attackers' mental health [3].
+Verified On May 31, 2014, two twelve-year-old girls in Waukesha, Wisconsin led an twelve-year-old classmate into the woods and stabbed her; the victim survived after crawling to a road for help.
+The attackers said they had acted to please Slender Man, whom they had come to believe in [3].

 The competing positions.